Editor’s note: Check out our 2021 Career-Launching Companies List.

 Changes Since Last Year

-This year’s list includes 132 companies, down 4 from last year’s 136.
-We added 28 new companies, which is about our five year average and about half the number as last year.
-We dropped 32 which includes 2 companies that have filed to go or went public, 3 that were acquired, 3 that grew beyond the $300 million revenue cap, and 24 that experienced growth that was too slow to continue to qualify (the largest number of drops in any one year):
+This year’s list includes 147 companies, up 15 from last year’s 132.
+We added 35 new companies, which is about in line with our six-year average.
+We dropped 20 companies, which includes 5 that went public, 4 that were acquired, 3 that grew beyond the $300 million revenue cap, and only 8 that experienced growth that was too slow to continue to qualify (a much smaller number than last year and below the six-year average).

-I am struck by a few things this year.
-First only 8 of the 28 new additions were consumer companies.
-A higher percentage than ever (79%) of the new additions are from the Bay Area.
-Half of the new Bay Area companies are based south of San Francisco (the traditional Silicon Valley), which is probably a function of the high percentage of enterprise companies.
-This counters the trend of San Francisco gaining share.
-Los Angeles had a strong showing with 4 new additions, which is a much higher percentage (14%) than we would traditionally expect.
+Once again, a smaller percentage than you might expect of the new additions (43%) were consumer companies.
+A much lower percentage than last year of the new additions are based in the Bay Area (54% vs. 79%).
+Only 32% of the new Bay Area companies are located south of San Francisco (the traditional Silicon Valley), which is well below last year’s 50%.
+After a one year pause, San Francisco is back to gaining share.
+New York had a strong showing with 8 new additions, which is a much higher percentage than it has represented in the past.

 Other Fun Facts

-As usual the majority of the companies are based in the San Francisco Bay Area (61%).
-The majority of the Bay Area companies (58%) are still located in San Francisco rather than Silicon Valley, although this is the second year in a row in which San Francisco has lost share and is down from a peak of 70% in 2015.
+As usual, the majority of the companies are based in the San Francisco Bay Area (61%) and the Bay Area maintained its share from last year.
+The majority of the Bay Area companies (67%) are still located in San Francisco rather than Silicon Valley, and for the first time in three years, San Francisco gained share and is now close to its peak of 70% in 2015.

-All geographies other than the Bay Area lost share this past year.
+No geography other than New York gained share this past year.
 While other geographies may be experiencing an increased level of startup activity, it still appears that the more successful companies are likely to be based near Silicon Valley.
 This means you should seriously consider moving to the Bay Area to launch your career and consider moving home to start your own company once you’ve gained the halo and experience.

-Enterprise gained share to 64% of the companies, up significantly from 60% in the previous year.
-This year only 3 of the Bay Area consumer-focused companies are not headquartered in San Francisco and that’s down from only 5 the previous year.
+Enterprise gained share to 65% of the companies, up slightly from 64% last year, continuing the long-term trend.
+Only 5 of the Bay Area consumer-focused companies are not headquartered in San Francisco, but that’s up slightly from only 3 last year.
 People who want to work for a consumer facing company on the Peninsula may need to look for slightly earlier stage companies.
-There are still only three hardware companies left on the list and 2 are based in the Bay Area (one moved from North Carolina to get access to better talent).
-This is amazing when you consider that semiconductor and hardware companies created Silicon Valley.
+There are now only two hardware companies left on the list, and one of them is a toy company!
+This is amazing when you consider that Silicon Valley was built by semiconductor and hardware companies.

 Your Career Matters to Your Financial Future